kimei-nishimura/moaner/README.md

 3. Remove previous versions of the Moaner (if applicable).
 3. click 'Install a module from a file' in the extention manager and browse to the .xpi file.
 6. Login to BC, or relog if you were already logged.

+release 2.1.2
+	new EU server URL.
+Thanks to Kimei who made this update

 release 2.1.1 for FireFox
 	Thanks a lot to MissPrussia and Shyness who made this version.